dw-data/covid19-trend/README.md

 Includes all countries whose case numbers doubled compared to the previous week, as long as the previous week's number is not zero.

 **More cases compared to previous week:**
 Includes all countries whose weekly case numbers of the current week increased by more than seven cases compared to the previous week.
-It also includes countries whose case numbers rose from zero cases in the previous week to less than seven cases in the current week.
+It also includes countries whose case numbers rose from zero cases in the previous week to more than seven cases in the current week.

 **Approximately same number of cases in both weeks:**
 Includes all countries that have the same case numbers in both weeks, plus/minus seven cases.